jtolio/gitserve/README.md

 ```

 Make sure to check out `submission-trigger.py` to see how to customize
-submitd for your own ends!
+git-submitd for your own ends!

 #### License